Mig999/SnakeDeepReinforcedLearning/README.md

 # SnakeDeepReinforcedLearning

-This is a project trying to create a deep reinforced learning agent using the ML agents package of Unity capable of learning to play to Snake.
+This is a project to create a deep reinforced learning agent using the ML agents package of Unity capable of learning to play to Snake.

 ![Demo](./GameplayExample/LongSnake1.gif)